Author: Karlyn McKell

 Install a High-Efficiency Toilet

-Older toilet models can use up to 7 gallons of water every flush and if you’re flushing 10 times a day, that’s a whopping 70 gallons of water per day.
+Older toilet models can use up to 7 gallons of water in each flush and if you’re flushing 10 times a day, that’s a whopping 70 gallons per day.
 By installing a high-efficiency toilet can save you 1.28 gallons of water per flush.

 Check For Leaky Pipes